 “If you think about it, since 2001 – and under the direction of the BC Liberal government – Vancouver’s spent a lot of its money and most of its energies building a city that’s dependent upon short lived spectacles and mass gatherings.”

 We have largely failed to produce the sort of long-lived, stable cultural life that makes cities successful.
-The current City Council has actually been doing a great job of trying to build stable cultural life here, but given the BC government’s unreasonable cultural cuts, the City must swim against a strong current.
-And add this to rampant property speculation, insanely high housing costs, bully boy developers, and a city demolishing its history and identity as fast as it can to build a condo-ridden mediocrity in the image of pure capital—it’s a hard city to love right now, let alone helm.
-The harshness of hockey mirrors the harshness of the current political economy.
-I’m hoping for a hiatus from hockey, a property speculation tax, hockey fans who spend as much on arts and culture as they do on hockey, and a summer of love.
+The current City Council has actually been doing a decent job of trying to build stable cultural life here, but given the BC government’s unreasonable cultural cuts, the City must swim against a strong current.
+And add this to rampant property speculation, insanely high housing costs, bully boy developers, and a city demolishing its history and identity as fast as it can to build a condo-ridden mediocrity in the image of pure capital—it’s a hard city to love right now.
+The harshness of hockey exactly mirrors the harshness of the current political economy.

-I got to spend several hours chatting to Gordie Howe at a party in Vancouver last August (this is the sort of thing that can happen if you’re a hockey hater).
-He complained about pain in his elbows and I told him it was his own fault.
+I got to spend several hours chatting to Gordie Howe at a party in Vancouver last August (this is the sort of thing that seems to happens mainly to hockey haters).
+He complained about pain in his elbows.
+I told him it was his own fault.
 He laughed good-naturedly and agreed.